President's Roles

 Example:

-• With the Cabinet's advice, regarding the pardon of a person convicted of an offence.
+• The pardon of a person convicted of an offence.